 With many new listings going under contract within hours or days of hitting the market, there is literally no time to wait when your ideal home pops up.
 You want a Realtor that understands this urgency and will work quickly to schedule showings, research comparable properties, and be prepared to submit a fair and competitive offer ASAP.

 As your Realtor, our first step is setting up a buyer interview to discuss the features you desire in a home, pinpoint the area you wish to live and identify the price range you are most comfortable spending.
 Once we’ve established the type of home and preferred location, it’s time to start searching.
-I am proud to offer one of the most innovative real estate search tools in the industry, ensuring that we never miss out on a new listing.
-Clicking the link below, you’ll be hooked up to enhanced home searches, real-time updates, property alerts, and the ability to DM back-and-forth with me on desired homes.
+My firm, Helen Adams Realty offers some of the most innovative real estate search tools in the industry, ensuring that we never miss out on a new listing.

 What is a “fair and competitive” offer in a seller’s market?